Fractionalized excitations in the partially magnetized spin liquid candidate YbMgGaO4

 Here we explain the basic idea and the underlying physics, and also point out the difference from the zero-field results \cite{Yao,Yaodong3}.
 We introduce the Abrikosov fermion representation for the spin operator such that ${{\boldsymbol S}_i = \sum_{\alpha\beta}f^{\dagger}_{i\alpha} \frac{{\boldsymbol{\sigma}}_{\alpha\beta}}{2} f^{}_{i\beta}}$ with the Hilbert space constraint ${\sum_{\alpha} f^{\dagger}_{i\alpha} f^{}_{i\alpha} = 1}$.
 We start with the mean-field Hamiltonian for the spinons,

-where the chemical potential $\mu$ is introduced to impose the Hilbert space constraint, and the last Zeeman terms accounts for effects of the external magnetic field along the $c$ axis.
-Since the system is in the strong Mott regime, there is no Lorentz coupling here.
+where $t_1$ and $t_2$ are the nearest and next-nearest neighbour spinon hoppings, respectively.
+The chemical potential $\mu$ is introduced to impose the Hilbert space constraint, and the last Zeeman terms accounts for effects of the external magnetic field along the $c$ axis.
+Since the system is in the strong Mott regime, the charge fluctuation is strongly suppressed, the Lorentz coupling due to charge fluctuation in the weak Mott regime does not apply here \cite{Motrunich2}.
+We only need to consider the Zeeman coupling to the magnetic field \cite{Yaodong4}.
 We choose the hopping term in ${\mathcal H}_{\rm{MFT}}$ to be spatially uniform, since it was shown to be the only symmetric mean-field state that is compatible with the existing experiments \cite{Yaodong3}.
-Moreover, the nearest neighbor spinon hopping of ${\mathcal H}_{\rm{MFT}}$ already captures the key properties of this state, so we restrict our analysis to this simple model.
-The detailed mean-field theory and the random phase approximation have been discussed in the previous theoretical works \cite{Yaodong3,Yaodong4}.
+The fractionalized nature of the spin excitations is already captured by this simple spinon mean-field Hamiltonian, and the further neighbor spinon hopping is introduced to improve the comparison with experiments.
+We remark on the SU(2) spin rotational symmetry of the spinon mean-field Hamiltonian ${\mathcal H}_{\rm{MFT}}$.
+This SU(2) spin symmetry at the mean-field level is protected by the projective symmetry group \cite{Yaodong3}.
+This symmetry is clearly absent in the microscopic spin model \cite{Yaodong1}.
+It is then pointed out \cite{Yaodong3,Yaodong4} that the anisotropic spin interaction enters as SU(2) symmetry breaking interactions between the spinons.
+A random phase approximation was then introduced to capture the anisotropic interaction and compute the dynamic spin structure factor.
+It was found that the spectral weight of the spinon continuum is redistributed and the qualitative features of the continuum persist.
+More detailed mean-field theory and the random phase approximation have been discussed in the previous theoretical works \cite{Yaodong3,Yaodong4}.

 Without the magnetic field, the ground state of Eq.
-1 is a filled Fermi sea of degenerate spin-$\uparrow$ and spin-$\downarrow$ spinons with a large Fermi surface.
+1 is a filled Fermi sea of degenerate spin-up and spin-down spinons with a large Fermi surface.
 It has already been shown that, the particle-hole continuum of the spinon Fermi surface gives a consistent explanation for the excitation continuum in the inelastic neutron scattering measurement with the zero field \cite{Yao,Yaodong2}.
 Moreover, due to the spin rotational invariance and the degenerate spin-up and spin-down spinon bands, the spin-flipping process and the spin-preserving process in the neutron scattering, that correspond to the inter-band particle-hole excitation and the intra-band particle-hole excitation respectively, give the same momentum-energy relation for the inelastic neutron scattering spectrum.
 Therefore, in the previous calculations \cite{Yaodong3,Yao}, considering the inter-band particle-hole excitation is sufficient.